ilanman/Rpres_ML_2/index.md

 # Example - Boosting
 <space>

-# boosting is rooted in the notion that by combining a number of weak performing learners,
+- rooted in the notion that by combining a number of weak performing learners,
-# you can create a team that is much stronger than any one of the learners alone.
+- you can create a team that is much stronger than any one of the learners alone.
-# this is where C5.0 improves on C4.5
+- this is where C5.0 improves on C4.5

 ----